fw22912/COMS20012/docs/labs/Lab4.md

 Hi class.
 In todays lab, you will learn more about networking and firewalls.

-**Note:** Today’s lab DOES NOT work in Packet Tracer versions after 7.3.
-You need to either log in to the Engineering Desktop, where it is already installed, via this link: https://rdweb.wvd.microsoft.com/arm/webclient/index.html, or install Packet Tracer Version 7.3 on to your own laptop.
-Here is the [LINK](https://u.pcloud.link/publink/show?code=kZm7KgVZmRzv7EJdhHfxv7cRscruY5kfUznV&fbclid=IwAR2KkUMzaCzwedQjeLeuPIw5zrMEc4y7fA2tdy3ghMbPlTN_ODP205IvDd8) for packet tracer for different environments (AMD, Windows and Mac).
-Before installing Packet Tracer 7.3. version please uninstall any versions you already have on your system.

-**Note:** If you haven't done so already (e.g. from previous labs) you will need to create a [CISCO account](https://www.cisco.com/c/en/us/about/help/login-account-help.html) to be able to use Packet Tracer for free!

-**Note:** Working from home?
-If you need help post a question in the Teams group for the unit and we'll try and help you from there, but if at all possible do try and attend the lab where there will be *more* support.

 ## Getting familiar with the network

 •	Open the Packet Tracer simulation, [02_PacketTracer_Testing_firewall.pka](https://github.com/cs-uob/COMS20012/blob/master/docs/materials/02_PacketTracer_Testing_firewall.pka) inside Cisco Packet Tracer.
 If you are asked whether to update devices, click No.